 Different types of toys require children to use different types of words during play, which leads to expanding on their current vocabulary.

 Playing with farm toys encourages children to use words like cow, puppy, barn, tractor and so on.

 While playing with vehicles may encourage a child to use words such as cement mixer, road, bridge, trailer etc.

 Having a variety of toys available helps children to develop specialized language for each toy theme.

-This gives your toddler a time to practice language on her own and explore different items that seem interesting.
+This gives your toddler time to practice language on her own.
+Your 2 year old can explore different items that seem interesting and try out those new words she’s been learning with.
 This also allows her to explore her own imagination as she directs the play.

 Learn about our one on one time.

 What new words has your toddler learned recently?

 Lindsay Drewes is a former 4th and 5th-grade teacher, current stay-at-home-mom and Mompreneur of www.KiddoKorner.com.
 Lindsay holds both a bachelor's and master's degree in education.
 As founder of KiddoKorner.com, Lindsay followed her passion of mothering to research and offer the best educational, Eco-friendly and innovative products made for babies and toddlers.